Skip to main content

 It is the treaty framework used when both countries treat you as a resident under their own domestic rules.
 Its job is to resolve that overlap into one residency position, not to skip domestic residency analysis.

-In the provided practitioner guidance, the sequence starts with permanent home, then vital interests, habitual abode, citizenship, and mutual agreement.
+The sequence starts with permanent home, then vital interests, habitual abode, citizenship, and mutual agreement.
 Use that order step by step and document why each step did or did not resolve your case.
-Treat this ordering as practitioner guidance, not as an IRS- or CRA-published hierarchy in this source set.
+Treat this ordering as practitioner guidance, not as an IRS- or CRA-published hierarchy.

 Possibly.
 The IRS says someone who meets substantial presence may still be treated as a U.S. nonresident if closer-connection conditions are met, including being in the United States for less than 183 days during the year.
 That closer-connection path is a domestic rule, and treaty tie-breaker analysis is a separate step when both countries treat you as resident.